Scalarization-based methods¶

 which is provided by a decision maker.

-corresponding variables found in the instance of problem.
-When creating scalarization functions of any type, at least
+replaced by the corresponding variables found in the instance of problem.
+When adding scalarization functions of

-the problem and a symbol must be supplied.
-In this example, the argument z (reference point) is also
+any type, at least the problem and a symbol must be supplied.
+In this example, the reference point is also

 needed.
 The symbol is important because it is used later in solvers to specify